Syrian opposition, Assad dim outlook for peace talks

 Delegates in Istanbul agreed to add 14 named members of a liberal bloc led by veteran figure Michel Kilo to the 60-member assembly of the Syrian National Coalition, the closest body that Assad's foes have to an overall civilian leadership.

-The coalition also agreed in principle to admit another 14 members of activist groups from inside Syria and 15 members linked to the Free Syrian Army, an umbrella organization for anti-Assad fighters.
+The coalition also agreed in principle to admit another 14 members of activist groups from inside Syria and 15 members linked to the Free Syrian Army, an umbrella organisation for anti-Assad fighters.

 The Free Syrian Army command will meet in Istanbul on Saturday to choose its representatives to the coalition.